Ninety Six National Historic Site

 Major Andrew Williamson was already in the area recruiting for the Patriot cause.
 In November, he and his army of 560 men approached Ninety Six.
 After hearing that Captain Patrick Cunningham and Major Joseph Robinson were leading a large Loyalist force in his direction and believing the town to be indefensible, Williamson moved his men to the nearby plantation owned by John Savage and ordered the construction of an improvised stockade.

 The next day, a Loyalist force of 1900 surrounded the camp.
 From November 19th to 21st 1775, the Loyalists lay siege to Williamson’s army.
 For two days they tried to route the Patriots to no avail.
 Finally word came that Patriot Colonel Richard Richardson and his Camden militia of over 4000 men may be in the area searching for the stolen munitions, the Loyalists approached the fort under a flag of parley.
-Both Loyalists agreed to withdraw and the Patriots agreed to destroy the fort.
+Both sides agreed to withdraw and the Patriots agreed to destroy the fort.

 The Loyalists lost four men during the siege while the Patriots lost only one.
 James Birmingham was the first Patriot casualty in the Carolinas during the Revolution, but he wouldn’t be the last.